 Recruiting and Retention

-The firm achieved Mansfield Certification Plus after successfully completing Diversity Lab’s rigorous year-long Mansfield Rule 2.0 program, a tool to drive diversity in leadership roles and lateral hiring.
+The firm achieved Mansfield Certification Plus after successfully completing Diversity Lab’s rigorous year-long Mansfield Rule 2.0 and 3.0 programs, a tool to drive diversity in leadership roles and lateral hiring.
 In addition, the firm is an original signatory of and remains committed to the Philadelphia Bar Association’s Statement of Goals for Increasing Minority Representation and Retention.
 We actively recruit diverse candidates and also work with the following organizations:

 • Through participation in the Philadelphia Diversity Law Group (PDLG), we offer opportunities to diverse and underrepresented candidates to participate in our Summer Associate Program.